Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 If `Accept` header is not specified, the simple mentions JSON format is returned (`application/vnd.ontotext.ces+json`).
 </div>

-* Ontotext's generic document schema in either JSON (`application/vnd.ontotext.ces.document+json`) or XML (`application/vnd.ontotext.ces.document+xml`);
+* Ontotext's generic document schema in either JSON (`application/vnd.ontotext.ces.document+json`) or XML (`application/vnd.ontotext.ces.document+xml`) format;
-* the "simple mentions" JSON format (`application/vnd.ontotext.ces` or `application/vnd.ontotext.ces+json`), described in more details below.
+* the "simple mentions" JSON format (`application/vnd.ontotext.ces` or `application/vnd.ontotext.ces+json`), as described in more details below.

 ## Typical mention features

-Mention features can vary widely, depending on the sub-system that generates the mention.
-However most mentions have:
+Mention features can vary a lot, depending on the sub-system that generates the mention.
+However, most mentions have:

 * `inst` - the concept URI of a mention.
-It either "points" to a concept database (freebase, dbpedia, etc.) or is generated by machine learning sub-systems;
+It either points to a concept database (freebase, dbpedia, etc.) or is generated by machine learning sub-systems;
-* `class` - generally related to the `type` of the mention, the `class` is the class name URI in the concept database;
+* `class` - generally related to the `type` of the mention; the `class` is the class name URI in the concept database;
-* `string` - а piece of text associated with this mention (its label), the text between `startOffset` and `endOffset`;
+* `string` - а piece of text associated with this mention (its label); the text between the  `startOffset` and `endOffset`;
-* `id` - the numeric ID of the mention, which is unique for the document.
+* `id` - the numeric ID of the mention, which is unique for the document;

-Other returned features may include `confidence` (how sure the annotator feels about this mention), `ambiguityRank`, etc.
+*	`isTrusted` – a Boolean feature denoting whether the concept instance is present in the knowledge base;
+*	`confidence` - the statistic probability output of the machine learning classifiers;
+*	`relevance` - term frequency, weighted with offset from document beginning;
+*	`ambiguityRank` – the total number of annotation candidates for this offset range (used by an internal curation tool for disambiguation task complexity scoring);
+*	`ambiguityRankWithinClass` – the total number of annotation candidates with the same class as this annotation (used by an internal curation tool for disambiguation task complexity scoring).

-Other features depend on the database and type, for example locations such as _London_ can have a `featClass`, `featCode`, `countryCode`, etc., giving more information about the concept.
+Mentions can have other features that are database and type dependent.
+For example, locations can also have a `featClass`, `featCode`, `countryCode`, etc., which provide more information about the concept.

 ## Examples